What is Cable Railing?

 Cable Fittings & Hardware

 Depending on how and where your cable railing system will be installed, you will need certain fittings and screws.
 We design our cable railing hardware to complement the design of your system.
 These include all of the necessary hardware required for install, such as screws, barrel fittings, tension receivers, and any necessary threaded crimp fittings.

 The fittings attach to the wiring in several ways.
 Some systems use a swager to attach and tighten the fittings, and the fitting may or may not be pre-swaged before shipping.
 However, swaging requires special tools, and can affect both the size of the post holes and the overall look of the railing system.
 Other systems use crimping to attach the fittings; these crimped fittings are usually smaller and easier to work with than swaged fittings.
 They also require a special tool––a crimper––though they can usually be rented from the railing manufacturer.
 Crimping tools are also easier to use.

 Cable railing systems look great just about anywhere, whether it’s installed in the foyer on a grand staircase, along the deck of a beach house, or on a museum’s central stairway.
-If it’s a location that requires a barrier, cable is a safe, elegant solution.
+If it’s a location that requires a barrier, cable railing wire is a safe, elegant solution.

 How is Viewrail Cable Railing Different from Other Stainless Steel Systems?